 Bear Butte Gardens is very proud to be USDA Organic Certified since 2012!
-Each year in March we complete and submit our organic certification paperwork to OCIA.
+Each year in March we complete and submit our organic certification paperwork to our organic certifier, Organic Crop Improvement Association (OCIA).
 Each summer an inspector visits our farm for several hours, asking many questions, looking at everything, and taking a lot of notes.
-Late summer/early fall we receive our official National Organic Program certificate in the mail.
+Late summer/early fall we receive our official USDA National Organic Program certificate in the mail.

 Some people ask why be certified?
 Why pay the annual fee?
 Why go through the hassle of the paperwork, documentation, and audit trail?
 Why go through the inspection process?
 Why not simply grow vegetables without chemicals and say the vegetables are “naturally grown” or “organically grown”, or “beyond organic” (but not technically organic certified)?
 Well, the answer has three parts: